xoolive/traffic/docs/installation.rst

 Troubleshooting
 ---------------

-The following reported problems are not problems with the traffic library per se but with limitations set by dependencies.
+The following reported problems are not about the traffic library per se but related to limitations set by dependencies.

 Python crashes when I try to reproduce plots in the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~